XRPLF/xrpl-dev-portal/tool/INTERACTIVE_TUTORIALS_README.md

 An interactive tutorial is a page, so you add it to the `dactyl-config.yml` page like any other page.
 However, you need to add the following pieces to make the interactive stuff work:

 1. Set page properties, either in the config file or the page's frontmatter.
-The `interactive_steps` Dactyl filter gives you access to the functions you use to demarcate the interactive bits in your markdown file.
-Most of the time, you'll also want to include xrpl.js and its dependencies as well; you can have the templates handle that for you by setting the field `embed_xrpl_js: true`.
-For example:

-        html: use-tickets.html
-        parent: manage-account-settings.html
+You need to include an array of step names as the `steps` parameter in the frontmatter

         blurb: Use Tickets to send a transaction outside of normal Sequence order.
-        embed_xrpl_js: true
-        filters:
-            - interactive_steps

-    Including the `interactive_steps` filter automatically causes the templates to load the [interactive-tutorial.js](../assets/js/interactive-tutorial.js) file on that page.
-This JavaScript file implements much of the functionality for interactive tutorials, and provides helper functions for a lot of other common things you might want to do.
+        steps: ['Generate', 'Connect', 'Configure Issuer', 'Wait (Issuer Setup)', 'Configure Hot Address', 'Wait (Hot Address Setup)', 'Make Trust Line', 'Wait (TrustSet)', 'Send Token', 'Wait (Payment)', 'Confirm Balances']

+    The `steps` list must exactly match the list of step labels in the tutorial.
+Start with some steps you know you'll have like 'Generate' and keep the frontmatter updated as you add more.

+    The `interactive_steps` filter is no longer needed under Redocly.

 2. For the tutorial, you're going to create (at least) two JavaScript files:

     - **Example Code:** The example code that you'll display on the page.
 You want to make sure it actually runs correctly as shown to the user, after all.
 You should start by making this one.
 You should save this file as `content/_code-samples/{YOUR TUTORIAL}/{YOUR TUTORIAL}.js`.
     - **Interactive Code:** A modified version of the same code that will actually run, and also interact with the user interface in the browser itself.
 You should adapt this one from the other version after you get the other one working.
 While working on this version, remember to backport any changes that are also applicable to the example code version.
-You should save this file as `assets/js/tutorials/{YOUR_TUTORIAL}.js`.
+You should save this file as `static/js/tutorials/{YOUR_TUTORIAL}.js`.

 3. Start working on the Example Code file first.